Allometry: Allometric scaling in fluid locomotion

 Traveling long distances and deep dives are a combination of good stamina and also moving an efficient speed and in an efficient way to create laminar flow, reducing drag and turbulence.
 In sea water as the fluid, it traveling long distances in large mammals, such as whales, is facilitated by their neutral buoyancy and have their mass completely supported by the density of the sea water.
 On land, animals have to expend a portion of their energy during locomotion to fight the effects of gravity.

 Flying organisms such as birds are also considered as moving through a fluid.
 In scaling birds of similar shape, it has also been seen that larger individuals have less metabolic costs per kg, as expected.
 Birds also have a variance in wing beat frequency.
 Beyond the compensation of larger wings per unit body mass, larger birds also have slower wing beat frequencies, allowing them to fly at higher altitudes, longer distances, and faster absolute speeds than smaller birds.
 Because of the dynamics of lift-based locomotion and the fluid dynamics, birds have a U-shaped curve for metabolic cost and velocity.
 Because flight, in air as the fluid, is metabolically more costly at the lowest and the highest velocities.
 On the other end, small organisms such as insects can make gain advantage from the viscosity of the fluid (air) that they are moving in.
 A wing-beat timed perfectly can effectively uptake energy from the previous stroke (Dickinson 2000).
 This form of wake capture allows an organism to recycle energy from the fluid or vortices within that fluid created by the organism itself.
 This same sort of wake capture occurs in aquatic organisms as well, and for organisms of all sizes.
 This dynamic of fluid locomotion allows smaller organisms to gain advantage because the effect on them from the fluid is much greater because of their relatively smaller size.

 Allometric engineering

 Allometric engineering is a method for manipulating allometric relationships within or among groups.

 In characteristics of a city

 Arguing that there are a number of analogous concepts and mechanisms between cities and biological entities, Bettencourt et al. showed a number of scaling relationships between observable properties of a city and the city size.
 GDP, "supercreative" employment, number of inventors, crime, spread of disease, and even pedestrian walking speeds scale with city population.
+This phenomenon goes under the name of urban scaling.
+Theoretical explanations for the presence of allometry in cities propose different mechanisms.
+Bettencourt’s model suggests that superlinear scaling arises from the quadratic growth of social interactions with population size under budget constraints.
+A different mechanism was proposed by Gomez-Lievano et al. in which superlinear scaling is linked to the exponential growth in outputs resulting from the combination of diverse, complementary factors (or capabilities) found in cities, which scale logarithmically with city size.